pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - Challenges:
   - time-series: scale (but the structure is simpler)
   - temporal: moderate scale, but lots of complexity.
 Correctness is a challenge.
-- Tools in Postgres:
-  - timeseries: partitioning
-  - temporal: ranges, exclusion constraints: very solid foundation, but no higher-level concepts yet
-- Products in Postgres:
-  - timeseries: Citus, TimescaleDB
-  - temporal:
+- Actually Hettie pointed out to me the other day that often in a time-series database, you often want to make queries as if you had a temporal database.
+  - Two timestamps make it a lot easier to say, "What is true now?" or "What was true at time t?"
+- If you want to do temporal in Postgres, there are some tools to help you:
   - Teradata has had support for a long time
-    - `temporal_tables` extension gives you one dimension (db history) but not the other (thing history).
-    - Vik Fearing has an extension that gives application-time support.
-It's called just `periods`, so it's hard to search for.
-    - Hettie Dombrovskaya has an extension on github too.
+  - Hettie Dombrovskaya has an extension on github for bitemporal tables, which is used in production.
     - She's been working with temporal data for years and has lots of talks on it.
+Actually I'm pretty sure they're better than this one.
-      - Turns out her husband, Boris Novikov, does temporal work too.
+    - Boris Novikov does temporal work also, and has published some articles about it.
+  - Then there's another Postgres extension by Vik Fearing that tries to stick very close to the standard.
+It's called just `periods`, and Google doesn't seem do a good job surfacing it.